jamesmacwhite/havevirginmediaenabledipv6yet.co.uk/index.md

 layout: default
 ---

 <p class="lead">Virgin Media like many UK Internet Service Providers (ISPs) have not yet deployed IPv6.
-While this isn't major news because loads of ISPs suffer from IPv6 deployment lag (since December 1995), Virgin Media UK has an interesting IPv6 story and lots of plot twists which is why I felt I needed to create this page, to inform others who may be looking at IPv6 (or the lack of) and happen to be a Virgin Media customer.</p>
+While this isn't major news because loads of ISPs suffer from IPv6 deployment lag (since December 1995), Virgin Media UK has an interesting IPv6 story which is why I felt I needed to create this page, to inform others who may be looking at IPv6 (or the lack of) and happen to be a Virgin Media customer.</p>

-## Summary
+## About this page

 [Virgin Media UK](https://www.virginmedia.com) does not currently have IPv6 deployed however [Virgin Media Ireland](https://www.virginmedia.ie) does, just to make it confusing.
 DS-Lite is used by Liberty Global and Virgin Media inherits this IPv6 transitional technology because Liberty Global (being the parent company) likes to deploy it A LOT it seems.
 Personally DS-Lite can go die in a fire, but that's just me.
 The focus of this is IPv6 generally which Virgin Media have a great track record of not having.
 So we'll focus on that.
-After all this website domain is specifically aimed at this purpose.
+This website domain is specifically named for this purpose after all!

 All this information relates to Virgin Media UK Broadband services.

 ## The unofficial IPv6 event timeline

-A summarised list of key IPv6 related events at Virgin Media, completely made up by me as I don't work for them and after creating this little site, likely have zero chance of doing so either.
+A summarised list of key IPv6 related events at Virgin Media UK, completely made up by me as I don't work for them and after creating this little site, likely have zero chance of doing so either.

 * **March 2010**: [The IPv6 mega thread was born](https://community.virginmedia.com/t5/QuickStart-set-up-and/IPv6-support-on-Virgin-media/td-p/35748) on the Virgin Media Community Forums.
 The original thread asked a simple question, when will Virgin Media deploy IPv6?
 The answer: "When we are ready".
 Over 10 years later, Virgin Media still aren't ready...
 * **October 2014**: First appearance and presentation at the [UK IPv6 council](https://www.ipv6.org.uk/).